- Major Studies

 E-commerce functionality surveyed includes web storefront, digital fulfillment, PunchOut, customer portal, supplier portal, back-end integration, marketplace integration, data synchronization, web APIs , and electronic data interchange.

 Types of SCM solutions surveyed include demand forecasting/demand management, sales & operations planning, advanced planning/inventory optimization, warehouse management, transportation management, automated data collection, supplier relationship management, supply chain visibility, fleet management, and network optimization.

-Types of HCM solutions surveyed include organizational reporting structure, payroll, benefits administration, government compliance reporting, workforce management, workforce planning, recruiting/applicant tracking, learning management, career development/succession planning, and workforce analytics.
+Types of HCM solutions surveyed include organizational reporting structure, payroll, benefits administration, compliance , workforce management, workforce planning, recruiting/applicant tracking, learning management, career development/succession planning, and workforce analytics.

-Types of business and data analytics capabilities surveyed include data warehouse/data marts, ad-hoc reporting/OLAP, predictive analytics, ETL, dashboards, big data storage, unstructured data analytics, in-memory analytics, artificial intelligence/machine learning, and Internet of Things.
+Types of business and data analytics capabilities surveyed include data warehouse/data marts, ad-hoc queries, predictive analytics, ETL, dashboards, big data storage, unstructured data analytics, in-memory analytics, and machine learning.

 Mobile applications surveyed include time/attendance, expense reporting, sales/CRM, inventory/order management, purchasing, service, workflow/approvals, geolocation, and customer-facing apps.

 IT financial management functionality surveyed includes IT budgeting and planning, service cost accounting, chargeback/showback, vendor performance management, service metrics, and benchmarking.